All Parenting Topics

 Common Pitfalls (What NOT to Say)

-Be cautious of saying, "If you don't eat, you won't get dessert," which can create anxiety around mealtime and food.
-Focus instead on the enjoyment of the meal itself without attaching conditions.
+One common misstep is saying, "If you don't eat, you won't get dessert."
+This can create a negative association with food and pressure around eating.
+Instead, focus on the enjoyment of the meal itself without linking it to rewards.

 Experience HumanUp